 You can go kayaking in the Seto Inland Sea.
 While the kayaking course in Miyajima Island takes you close to the big torii gate at high tide, the course in Tomonoura allows you to enjoy a leisurely kayaking course at night.

 You can rent a bicycle and cycle around the islands of Seto Inland Sea, which is a cheaper way to travel around, or opt for a cycling course.
 Some cycling courses pass through the countryside where you can enjoy the nature and fruit orchards.

-There are different zones in this amusement park which sets it apart from big names like Disneyland or Universal Studios Japan, making it an interesting place to visit and have fun in Fukuyama.
+This community park is located in Fukushima, known as みろくの里.
+There are different zones in this amusement park which sets it apart from big names like Disneyland or Universal Studios Japan, making it an interesting place to visit and have fun!
 It also has a hot spring, an art museum and a swimming pool.
 Special performances and events are also held annually at the park.